Do bronze medals ever make sense for unicorns? – TechCrunch

 Last week, Deliveroo made news when it announced it was preparing to leave the Spanish market.
-The recently-listed Deliveroo couched its explanation in market terms, noting its market position in Spanish on-demand delivery wasn’t sufficient to warrant continued investment.
-Left unmentioned: a Spanish legal change requiring companies that previously depended on freelance couriers to hire their delivery staff.
+The recently listed Deliveroo couched its explanation in market terms, noting its market position in Spanish on-demand delivery wasn’t sufficient to warrant continued investment.
+Left unmentioned: A Spanish legal change requiring companies that previously depended on freelance couriers to hire their delivery staff.

 Race Capital’s Edith Yeung helped explain the Deliveroo choice to The Exchange, saying the Spanish market doesn’t have a very large population, which may mean that the “potential upside for being #1 in Spain has [a] ceiling.”